cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 By default the multiple heterodyned data files for each pulsar created due to the splitting will be merged using the ``cwinpy_heterodyne_merge`` executable (see the :func:`~cwinpy.heterodyne.heterodyne_merge` API).
-If the ``remove`` option is set in the configuration file then the individial unmerged files will be removed, but by default they will be kept (although not for the :ref`Quick setup`).
+If the ``remove`` option is set in the configuration file then the individual unmerged files will be removed, but by default they will be kept (although not for the :ref`Quick setup`).

 The default naming format of the output heterodyned data files in their respective detector